Graycemuthui/Ruby-setup/README.md

 - Create the routes for the application

-- Create the FKs for the tables in the migration files `rails g migration AddColumnToTable table:references`s
+- Create the FKs for the tables in the migration files `rails g migration AddColumnToTable table:references`

+- Make sure you create the tables first before creating the FKs

 - Run the migration files
   `rails db:migrate`